ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • Saving account with a co-operative society which is carrying out banking activities, and,

 It should be kept in mind that senior citizens cannot avail the benefits of section 80TTA.
 The tax-exempt limit is Rs 50, 000 for the senior citizens u/s 80TTB.
 There is no provision of TDS deduction on the savings account interest.
-For the NRIs, tax is deducted at source i.e. TDS is implemented at 30% on interest on the Non-Resident Ordinary or NRO accounts.
-For the NRE or Non-resident External accounts, there is no tax applicable.
+For the NRIs, tax is deducted at source i.e. TDS applies at 30% on interest earned on the Non-Resident Ordinary (NRO) accounts,. while there is no tax applicable on Non-resident External (NRE) accounts.

 What is Section 80TTB?

-This section is responsible for granting a deduction up to Rs 50,000 p.a. to interest on fixed deposits and on savings accounts to the senior citizens that are people above 60 years.
-The same deduction is valid for the interests on fixed deposits.
-There is a difference in the deductions given to the senior citizens and the deduction given to the others.
-The first deduction is valid for both interests from savings accounts and fixed deposits whereas the latter is only meant for the savings accounts.
+This section is responsible for granting a deduction of up to Rs 50,000 p.a. on interest on fixed deposits and savings accounts to senior citizens who are above 60 years old.
+The same deduction is valid for interest on fixed deposits.
+There is a difference between the deductions given to senior citizens and the deductions given to others.
+The first deduction is valid for both interests from savings accounts and fixed deposits, whereas the latter is only meant for savings accounts.

 Q- Is interest earned on SB Account taxable?